Mejdik/mapspades/README.md

 ## Dataset

-The data files (raster, tiff or shapefile format) required to run the Jupyter notebooks are available from the following repository:
+The data files (in tiff or shapefile format) required to run the Jupyter notebooks are available from the following repository: ...
-Once downloaded, they should be placed in the rasters folder.
+Once downloaded, they should be placed in the folder "rasters".

 ## Team Members